moagstar/star-alchemy/README.md

 ## Features

-- Define topology.
+- Define topology using nested diffs.
-- Compose schemas.
+- Detach and compose schemas.
-- Don't worry about joins
+- Don't worry about which joins to make in ``select_from``